bitwurx/jrpc2/README.md

 // are passed in the rpc call
 func (ap *AddParams) FromPositional(params []interface{}) error {
     if len(params) != 2 {
-        return errors.New(fmt.Sprintf("exactly two integers are required"))
+        return errors.New("exactly two integers are required")
     }

     x := params[0].(float64)